stevendinh28/Python_Data_Project/README.md

 4. What are the optimal skills for data analysts to learn?

 # Tools I Used
-For my deep discovery of the data analyst job market, I leveraged several key tools:
+For my in-depth analysis of the data analyst job market, I leveraged several key tools:

 * **Python:** The backbone of my analysis, allowing me to analyze the data and find critical insights.
 I also applied the following Python libraries:
   * **Pandas Library:** used to analyze the data.